njorogedr/njorogedr/README.md

 Hi!
 My name is Dr. Eng.
 Njoroge Dominic  :bowtie:
 ================================================================
 # What's Programming?
-Programming refers to a technological process for telling a computer which tasks to perform in order to solve problems.
+According to Google, Programming refers to a technological process for telling a computer which tasks to perform in order to solve problems.
 You can think of programming as a collaboration between humans and computers, in which humans create instructions for a computer to follow (code) in a language computers can understand.

 I am a self-made Full stack developer.
 --------------------------------------